-- (1) an itemized listing of all campaign expenditures by candidates and campaigns, as well as those made on behalf of candidates and campaigns by third parties. - (2) copies of receipts (or screenshots of proof of payment) for all campaign expenditures, unless they have already been submitted through the public financing process. - Penalties for failing to file a financial disclosure statement and fully disclose all campaign spending may include, but are not limited to, forfeiture up to \$25 of their public financing reimbursement or be charged up to \$25; disciplinary action; and disqualification. - Public financing shall be available for approved campaign expenditures to candidates who have duly filed to run for elective office, as well as to the sponsor(s) of initiatives, referenda, and sponsor(s) of initiative and referendum opposition campaigns which have been duly filed and which are to appear on the ballot in elections.
-Each candidate shall be eligible for a maximum of fifty (\$50) in public financing.
-Each initiative and referendum campaign and opposition campaign shall be eligible for a maximum of fifty (\$50) in public financing.
+- (1) an itemized listing of all campaign expenditures by candidates and campaigns, as well as those made on behalf of candidates and campaigns by third parties. - (2) copies of receipts (or screenshots of proof of payment) for all campaign expenditures, unless they have already been submitted through the public financing process. - e.
+Penalties for failing to file a financial disclosure statement and fully disclose all campaign spending may include, but are not limited to, forfeiture of up to \$25 of public financing reimbursement or administrative charges of up to \$25 on serious instances of non-disclosure of financial expenditures or spending in violation of this Code, especially when the outcome of the election could have been affected, the Elections Coordinator may refer the matter to the Ethics Board for adjudication, disciplinary action; and disqualification. - f.
+Public financing shall be available for approved campaign expenditures to candidates who have duly filed to run for elective office, as well as to the sponsor(s) of initiatives, referenda, and sponsor(s) of initiative and referendum opposition campaigns which have been duly filed and which are to appear on the ballot in elections.
+Each candidate shall be eligible for a maximum of fifty dollars (\$50) in public financing.
+Each initiative and referendum campaign and opposition campaign shall be eligible for a maximum of fifty dollars (\$50) in public financing.
 The total level of public financing for all candidates and measure campaigns shall be capped at three thousand dollars (\$3,000).
 In the event that more candidates and campaigns duly file to run in the elections than the \$3,000 will cover, eligibility for the total amount of public financing shall be divided as follows: - (1) initiative and referendum campaigns shall have first priority to the funds, and will each be funded \$50 if requested.
-An equal amount of money will be reserved for opposition campaign(s) in case campaign(s) are filed, since their filing deadline is a week later than the election filing deadline. - (2) if any funds remain after the full allocation of funds to referendum and initiative campaigns and opposition campaigns, the remaining funds will be divided equally among the candidates - Public financing shall be issued as a refund or allocated at the beginning of the campaign in coordination with the Elections Coordinator for approved campaign expenditures by candidates and campaigns.

-a.
-In order to receive public financing in the form of a refund, candidates and sponsors of - initiatives and referenda must: - i. file a Request for Public Financing form with the Program Coordinator to the AS Executive Board by 4:00 p.m. on the last day of the filing period . ii. submit original receipts (or screenshots of proof of payment) for all campaign expenditures for which public financing is sought to the VU Finance Office by 4:00 - p.m. on campaign finance deadline . b.
-In order to receive public financing in the form of pre-emptive allocated funds, candidates
+An equal amount of money will be reserved for opposition campaign(s) in case campaign(s) are filed, since their filing deadline is a week later than the election filing deadline. - (2) if any funds remain after the full allocation of funds to referendum and initiative campaigns and opposition campaigns, the remaining funds will be divided equally among the candidates. - g.
+Public financing shall be issued as a refund for approved campaign expenditures by candidates and campaigns. a.
+In order to receive public financing in the form of a refund, candidates and sponsors of - n order to receive public financing in the form of a refund, candidates and sponsors of initiatives and referenda must: - i. file a Request for Public Financing form with the AS Governance Program Coordinator by 4:00 p.m. on the last day of the filing period. - ii. submit original receipts (or screenshots of proof of payment) for all campaign expenditures for which public financing is sought to the VU Finance Office by 4:00 p.m. on campaign finance disclosure deadline.